SergeCaron/observium_appliance/ReadMe.md

 scp CertificateInstall.sh <UserName@ServerIP>:/home/<UserName>/
 scp 000-default.conf <UserName@ServerIP>:/home/<UserName>/
 ````
-Using SSH, login the server and type the following commands (again, there is a largee volume of output and it is saved for debugging purposes):
+Using SSH, login the server and type the following commands (again, there is a large volume of output and it is saved for debugging purposes):
 ````
 sudo -i
 script step3.log
 chmod +x /home/$SUDO_USER/CertificateInstall.sh
-vi /home/$SUDO_USER/CertificateInstall.sh
-/home/$SUDO_USER/CertificateInstall.sh
-exit	# Exit script
-exit	# Exit root
+vi /home/$SUDO_USER/CertificateInstall.sh   # this is a place holder for your favorite editor /home/$SUDO_USER/CertificateInstall.sh exit	# Exit script exit	# Exit root